yoitsryan/Winter_Lab_R_Shiny/README.md

 ✅ Repaired the glitch for box plots where a sub-tab isn't always created when a new dataset is selected

 ✅ Eliminated the crash that happens when a dataset is selected, then deselected

+# Winter Lab Single Cell RNA-seq app
+In this app, you upload an expression matrix and an accompanying metadata file.
+You select one or more genes, and can view one of 5 different plot types: feature plot (UMAP), bubble plot, violin plot, heat map, box plot.
+You can choose metadata variables to group or split by.

+The most major improvement I made to this app was to convert the code, which was written in ggplot, to plotly.
+Other improvements include:

+- speeding up slow runtime

+- fixing multiple plot types that initially failed to run

+- the addition of a second heatmap to visualize pseudobulked data.